MediaBrowser/emby-web-plugins-soundeffects/README.md

 A package consists of one or more modules (plugins) that are loaded at runtime.
 Users will come to think of a package as a plugin when in fact, you can bundle multiple plugins into one package.

 * update the name field.
 This value is used for display.
 * update the id field.
-This is not used for display and should not contain any special characters or spaces.
+This is for internal use and should not contain any special characters or spaces.

 # Installation